ElvaWang-06/AI_Job_Search_System/codex-instructions/job-search-criteria.md

 1. Read the target job families and the target company list.
 2. Read `job_tracker.xlsx`.
 3. Search the official careers pages of target companies, categories A–F.
-4. Use LinkedIn Jobs for additional relevant roles.
+4. Use LinkedIn Jobs for additional roles from target job families.
 5. Run the Tier 1A keyword pass below.
 6. Apply Duplicate Checking, then Active-Status Verification, to every remaining candidate.